Aliases for RNF20 Gene

 GeneCards Summary for RNF20 Gene

 RNF20 (Ring Finger Protein 20, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Protein Stability and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and transcription coactivator activity.
+Among its related pathways are Chromatin Regulation / Acetylation.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ligase activity.
 An important paralog of this gene is RNF40.

 UniProtKB/Swiss-Prot for RNF20 Gene